Final Star Force

-is a vertical-scrolling shooter arcade game developed and published by Tecmo in 1992.
-It is the third and final entry in its Star Force series, and retains many of the same mechanics as its predecessors.
+is a 1992 vertically scrolling shooter video game developed and published by Tecmo for arcades.
+It is the third and final entry in the Star Force series, and retains many of the same mechanics as its predecessors.
 Players control the two space fighter ships Blue Nova and Red Nova.
 There are three different power-ups to choose from called "Pulsators".
 The power meter itself charges up automatically to increase their fighters' power.
+On January 23, 2025, the game got ported as part of the Arcade Archives series.

 Reception

 Game Machine listed Final Star Force as being Japan's eighteenth most popular arcade game of December 1992.
 Jay Carter of Electronic Game magazine compared its gameplay to Xevious, and liked the game's bright and detailed backdrops.
-However, the game's mostly negative reputation and poor sales led to Tecmo pulling it from sale shortly after its release.
+The game's mostly negative reputation and poor sales, however, led to Tecmo pulling it from sale shortly after its release.

+Legacy

+Final Star Force was released for the Nintendo Switch and PlayStation 4 as part of the Arcade Archives series in January 2025.